 If you and your partner are going through a divorce or a civil partnership dissolution and cannot reach an agreement on how to sort out your finances such as division of property and assets, you can apply to the Courts who are able to make a range of orders for cash payments, transfer of property or other assets, maintenance and pension sharing, known as Ancillary Relief.

-Don’t forget that here at Bonallack and Bishop, that first phone call, and your first 30 minute appointment, are both FREE.
+Don’t forget that here at Bonallack and Bishop, that first phone call, and your first 30 minute, face-to-face or on Zoom, are both FREE.

 Call us now on FREEPHONE 0800 1404544 or one of our local office numbers